klml/msgsplit/README.md

 message split allows you to send messages (passwords etc.) to another person without having the message decrypted on the server or in the email.

+Workflow:

-It will decrypt the message in Alices browser with an [one-time-pad](https://en.wikipedia.org/wiki/One-time_pad).
+* msgsplit encrypts the message in Alices browser into a ciphertext and decryption-key
-Stores the cipher on a server and provides Alice a link with the ciphers filename and the key in the URL-hash.
+* sends the ciphertext to the server
+  * stores ciphertext on the server in a key-value storage
+  * returns the storage-key to Alice
+* Alices browser creates a hyperlink with the storage-key as URL-query (''?'') and the decryption-key as URL-Fragment (''#'')
+* Alices sends this link via email or messenger to Bob
+* Bob opens the Link
+* Bobs browser requests the ciphertext with the storage-key from server
+  * server reads the cipher
+  * server deletes the cipher
+  * now Server sends the cipher to Bobs Browser
+* Bob decrypts the the message with ciphertext and the decryption-key

+As encryption method, msgsplit uses [one-time-pad](https://en.wikipedia.org/wiki/One-time_pad), its very secure and very easy to implement.

 Bob gets the link and and can get the cipher from the server and decrypt the message in his browser, only one time.
 The cipher gets deleted from the server.